HACKERALERT/Picocrypt/README.md

 Since the Linux kernel bundles Python along with the system, all you have to do is go to the <code>src/</code> directory in the files above and download <code>Picocrypt.py</code> or copy it into a Python file.
 Run it, and dependecies, etc. will be automatically installed.
 When dependencies are installed, Picocrypt will fire up.
 The <code>src/</code> directory has more info.

 <br>
 Note: For some reason, there's an outdated and useless tool called PicoCrypt on the Internet, which was last updated in 2005.
-PicoCrypt is not related to Picocrypt (this project).
-Make sure you only download Picocrypt from this Github repository to ensure that you download the correct, authentic, and backdoor-free software.
+PicoCrypt is not related to Picocrypt (this project). <strong>Make sure you only download Picocrypt from this Github repository to ensure that you download the correct and backdoor-free software</strong>.
+Downloading from somewhere else could mean that you're downloading malicious and hacked software!

 # Why Picocrypt?
 Why should you use Picocrypt, instead of Bitlocker, NordLocker, VeraCrypt, or 7-Zip?
 Here are some reasons why you should switch to Picocrypt: